Ganesh11062004/Two_stage_opamp_with_miller_compensation/README.md

 - Power Consumption: < 0.3 mW
 - Strong low-frequency PSRR = ~72 dB and CMRR > 75 dB

+**Design Methodology**

+Conventional Miller compensation resulted in a phase margin of approximately 57° due to a right-half-plane zero.
+A nulling resistor was added in series with the Miller capacitor to shift the zero to the left-half plane, improving the phase margin to >80° without sacrificing bandwidth or power efficiency.

  ## Calculating the DC parameter using Dc analysis of nmos and pmos (μpCox and μnCox)

 upcox = 60u ,